Earlier this year, I wrote that I believe art plays a critical role in content marketing.

 – Random critic

 For the purposes of this conversation, I’ll define art as an expression that can’t be made by an algorithm.
-It’s the creative spark, the unusual choice, the flare of personality, the moment of real human empathy and connection.
+It’s the creative spark, the unusual choice, the flare of personality, the writing voice, the moment of real human empathy and connection.

 I believe it’s a serious mistake to think that marketing and art are somehow separate.